We have five factories and 19 years of experience in plant extracts

 Advancements in analytical and detection technologies could improve the assessment of citrus bioflavonoid content in various foods and supplements.
 This could lead to more accurate labeling and a better understanding of the bioflavonoid content in different citrus varieties and products.

-By pursuing these research directions, the scientific community can continue to uncover the full potential of Citrus bioflavonoids and their role in promoting health and preventing disease.
+By pursuing these research directions, the scientific community can continue to uncover the full potential of citrus bioflavonoids and their role in promoting health and preventing disease.

 9. Conclusion and Summary